-Later on, it was renamed as Open Bidding as a part of Google’s branding practice with the addition of some services like unified auction.
+Later on, it was renamed Open Bidding as a part of Google’s branding practice with the addition of some services like a unified auction.

 Google glorified its product to be better than header bidding – simple to set up and doesn’t contribute to latency.
 But is it really true?
 To answer this question, you must understand the working of Open Bidding.

-Google’s Open Bidding is a server-side unified auction where various ad exchanges, SSPs, and neworks can simultaneously bid for an impression.
+Google’s Open Bidding is a server-side unified auction where various ad exchanges, SSPs, and networks can simultaneously bid for an impression.

 Who are Yield Partners in Open Bidding?

 Yield partners are the demand partners (advertisers, DSPs, and ad networks) that support/sign up for Open Bidding.
 Publishers are required to have a contractual relationship with these partners for them to bid.
 Google doesn’t get involved in this relationship.
-It is Google’s way to allow publishers to bring their own demand and run an auction on Google’s platform.
+It is Google’s way of allowing publishers to bring their own demand and run an auction on Google’s platform.

 Example: OpenX, Index Exchange, and Rubicon Project are some yield partners capable of running Open Bidding on GAM.